csgosmorf/MathTheorem-PageRank/README.md

 A ranking of math theorems and definitions using the PageRank algorithm

 # Details
-The ranking of propositions with "Theorem" in the name is in theorem_ranks.txt
+The ranking of propositions is in proposition_ranks.txt

 The ranking of definitions is in definition_ranks.txt

+The ranking of propositions with "Theorem" in their name is in theorem_ranks.txt

 The ranking of every proofwiki page containing a 'Proof' or 'Definition' or 'Theorem' section is in all_ranks.txt